NoroffFEU/development-platforms/Azure-DevOps-case-study.md

 ## Introduction

 The case study will contain information about Azure DevOps, but also in comparison to GitHub.
-Giving the reader better information about which development system will better fit their use.
+Giving the reader better understanding about which development system will better fit their use.

 Azure DevOps is a system created to combine the work of the application development teams (dev) and their counterpart IT operations teams (ops) within one system, this is made possible due to Azure containing application possibilities for all aspects of a development process from planning to deployment.